prideout/book-webgl/README.md

 # later

-- If no response from Ricardo, find a public domain image of the pyramids.

 - De-jQeuerify the COMMON.getMouse and move to GIZA

 - Turntable
   - HomePosition
-  - Pan / Zoom / DisableAxisLock (make it similar to tdsview controls)
+  - Pan / Zoom (similar to tdsview controls)

 - Move COMMON.Turntable into GIZA
   - use raw DOM for mouse events instead of jQuery